 - Thank them.

 - Review your role as a neutral fact-finder.

 - Put them at ease ask about them without being phony.

-- Acknowledge their hesitation.
+- Acknowledge any hesitation/awkwardness as normal.

 - Review retaliation against a witness.

 - Review immunity.

 - Review confidentiality.

 - Review expectation of truthfulness.

 LYING WITNESSES